-Once eligibility determination is complete, the eligible youth is enrolled into WIOA and will receive services available through the Alabama Career Center System to include an objective assessment that contains an academic and skills assessment of:
+Once eligibility determination is complete, Case Managers have 30 days to ensure the eligible youth is enrolled into WIOA, if plans are to provide further services.
+Date of enrollment will be the date eligibility was determined.
+Enrolled youth will receive services available through the Alabama Career Center System to include an objective assessment that contains an academic and skills assessment of: